JackDougherty/jack-site/_portfolio/02about.md

 Jack received his B.A. in philosophy from Swarthmore College in 1987, taught high school social studies in Newark, New Jersey, then earned his Ph.D. in educational policy studies, with a minor in U.S. history, from the University of Wisconsin-Madison in 1997.
 His books and major articles include:
 - [On The Line: How Schooling, Housing, and Civil Rights Shaped Hartford and its Suburbs](https://ontheline.trincoll.edu) (with student contributors), an open-access work-in-progress that blends historical narrative with digitized primary sources and interactive maps.
 - [Hands-On Data Visualization: Interactive Storytelling from Spreadsheets to Code](https://handsondataviz.org), co-authored with Ilya Ilyankou, published by O'Reilly Media, 2021.
-- [Web Writing: Why and How for Liberal Arts Teaching and Learning](https://muse.jhu.edu/book/52297), co-edited with Tennyson O'Donnell, open-access book by University of Michigan Press, 2015.
+- [Web Writing: Why and How for Liberal Arts Teaching and Learning](https://doi.org/10.3998/dh.13396229.0001.001), co-edited with Tennyson O'Donnell, open-access book published by University of Michigan Press, 2015.
-- [Writing History in the Digital Age](https://muse.jhu.edu/book/27633), co-edited with Kristen Nawrotzki, open-access book by University of Michigan Press, 2013.
+- [Writing History in the Digital Age](https://doi.org/10.3998/dh.12230987.0001.001), co-edited with Kristen Nawrotzki, open-access book published by University of Michigan Press, 2013.
 - [Shopping for Schools: How Public Education and Private Housing Shaped Suburban Connecticut](https://doi.org/10.1177/0096144211427112), *Journal of Urban History*, 2012.
 - [School Choice in Suburbia: Test Scores, Race, and Housing Markets](http://digitalrepository.trincoll.edu/cssp_papers/1) , co-authored with Trinity College economics professor Diane Zannoni and students, *American Journal of Education*, 2009,
 - [More Than One Struggle: The Evolution of Black School Reform in Milwaukee](http://uncpress.unc.edu/books/T-4956.html) University of North Carolina Press, 2004)